Loading

 Two opposition movements, one address.
 Historic preservation + tenant displacement created compounded, non-negotiable opposition.
 12% affordable inclusion didn't close the math when existing affordable units were being eliminated.

-Intelligence compiled from 6 news articles, Fayetteville P&Z and Council hearing records, and Arkansas SHPO records
+Cited research compiled from 6 news articles, Fayetteville P&Z and Council hearing records, and Arkansas SHPO records

-7 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — historic preservation flags, affordable displacement risk, community opposition, and comparable denial outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — historic preservation flags, affordable displacement risk, community opposition, and comparable denial outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions